widgetface/model_of_life_take-home-exercise/README.md

 | GGGCCCGGGGCGCCCCGGGCCC |Thermus thermophilus (gram negative bacterium) | 100%|
 | CGGGGCCCCCCGGGGGGCCCCG|| Pantoea dispersa (gram negative bacterium)| 100% |

-Although the sequence alignment  analysis is cursory , the results along ith the enhnced GC content of the DNA sequences may indicate that many or all of the DNA sequences are of bacterial origin.
-But more work woould be required to establish this assertion.
+Although the sequence alignment analysis is cursory, the results along with the enhanced GC content of the DNA sequences overall may indicate that many or all of the DNA sequences are of bacterial origin.
+But more work would be required to establish this assertion.

 ### Program design and future oportunities

-The programming approach taken allow for a relitively rapid analysis of DNA sequences to be carried out.
-Since each DNA sequence is analysed, further interrogation of tis dataset is avalable to drill don into the characteristics of each sequence , while the aggregated results provide an overview of all of the DNA seqeunces making up the dataset.
+The programatic approach taken allows for a relatively rapid analysis of DNA sequences to be carried out.
+Since each DNA sequence is analysed independently, further interrogation of this dataset is avalable to drill down into the characteristics of each DNA sequence;  while the aggregated results provide an overview of all of the DNA seqeunces making up the dataset.